M.A.T. Middle Grades Education

 - Develop and implement a wide variety of formative and summative assessment strategies

 - Integrate research based strategies and instructional technology effectively into all components of the middle school curriculum.

 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

-The M.A.T. in Middle Grades Education program is offered at Mercer's Atlanta campus.
+The M.A.T. in Middle Grades Education program is offered on Mercer’s campus, and students are admitted five times per year in August, October, January, March and May.
 Classes are presented one evening a week on a sixteen-week semester schedule.
 The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time.
 Students are also required to participate in field experiences, which are during the day.

 Ready to take the next step?
 Schedule your personalized admissions counseling appointment >